arminc/arminc.github.io/_posts/2010-08-12-creating-chroot-for-arm-on-ubuntu-with-rootstock.md

 sudo umount /mnt
 </pre>

 So here you go small simple way of creating a chroot environment.
-Is that all you may ask your self, no it&#8217;s not, what we actually have created here above is a empty non fun chroot environment.
-So instead of that let&#8217;s try to make something more fun and exciting like have access to internet, have ssh server running, have an vncserver running.
+Is that all you may ask your self, no it's not, what we actually have created here above is a empty non fun chroot environment.
+So instead of that let's try to make something more fun and exciting like have access to internet, have ssh server running, have an vncserver running.
 Here are the steps in how to do this.

 Step 1, Create the image containing ssh tightvncserver lxde